kalib-brayer/looker-explore-assistant/explore-assistant-backend/README.md

       )
 ```

 Also, as part of the BigQuery backend setup, we create the Service Account that can be used to connect Looker to the BigQuery dataset to fetch the examples and use the model.
+After the terraform script runs, it creates a bigquery connection and project in BigQuery.
 You can follow the instructions for creating the connection in Looker here (https://cloud.google.com/looker/docs/db-config-google-bigquery#authentication_with_bigquery_service_accounts).
 You should be able to pickup the instructions on step 5.

 ## Deployment Notes